 It’s important to understand the life cycle of head lice to understand the treatment schedule for head lice.

 Detection combing is an organized way to look for lice and nits in the hair, from the scalp outwards.
-You may miss seeing the lice or nits if you only part the hair and look at the scalp.
+If you only part the hair and look at the scalp, you may miss seeing lice or nits.

-If you do 1 detection comb and don’t find nits or a live louse, you don’t have to check again until your regular weekly check.
+If you do 1 detection comb and don’t find nits or any live lice, you don’t have to check again until your next regular weekly check.

-If you find something in the hair while combing and aren’t sure what it is, stick it on a piece of paper or clear sticky tape and show it to your public health nurse or family doctor.
+If you find something in the hair while combing and aren’t sure what it is, stick it on a piece of paper or clear sticky tape and show it to your healthcare provider.
 There may be other things in the hair that aren’t lice.

-Only treat when you find live head lice.
-If you have questions, ask the pharmacist.
+You only need to treat hair when you find live head lice.
+You do not need to treat the hair if you find only nits.
+If you have questions, ask your pharmacist.

 Head lice shampoos, cream rinses, and sprays have been tested and are safe and effective treatments for head lice.
 You can buy them at any pharmacy and don’t need a prescription.
-If you’re not sure which one is best for your needs, speak with the pharmacist.
+If you’re not sure which one is best for your needs, talk to your pharmacist.